DexcTrack/dexctrack/README.md

 Like Events, Notes are draggable, so you can click on the string with your left mouse button, drag it to a better location and then release the mouse button.
 The updated position will be saved into the database.

 ![image](https://user-images.githubusercontent.com/39347592/40762389-5cc3f954-6466-11e8-81bd-1d7af4715751.png)

+---

+I have tested this program under Linux and Macintosh OSX with a Dexcom G5.

+If someone could test it on Windows and let me know how it works, I would appreciate it.
+If someone with a Dexcom G4 or Dexcom G6 system could test it, I'd like to hear whether it works.
+If there are problems, please execute in in Debug mode:

+***python dexctrack.py -d***

+In this mode, extra messages will print out in the terminal where you launched the application from.
+Capture the debug output and send it to me at ***dexctrack@gmail.com***

+---

+Many thanks to the dexcom_reader project, https://github.com/openaps/dexcom_reader, which provided code used to read information off of Dexcom G4 or G5 receivers.